imrafaelmerino/java-fun/docs/README.md

 - Stress parser edge cases with weighted `freq(...)` (e.g., more malformed values).
 - Exhaustively test small set behaviors with `subsets(...)` and `combinations(...)`.

+Safety model:
+- Default methods (no `View` suffix) snapshot mutable inputs at construction time (including `combinations(...)`).
+- `*View` methods avoid that copy and keep a live reference (faster setup, but caller is responsible for avoiding unsafe external mutations).

 ## MyRecord and MyRecordGen

 `MyRecord` access patterns: